Self-Manage vs Property Manager in Oklahoma City (Full Comparison 2026)

 Vacancy Speed & Syndication

-When an apartment sits empty, the loss is irreversible.
-A vacant property effectively costs you between $40 to $70 every single day in lost revenue, taxes, and fixed utility costs.
+When a property sits empty, the loss is irreversible.
+A vacant property effectively costs you between $40 to $70 every day in lost revenue, taxes, and fixed utility costs.

-DIY landlords typically post to Zillow and try to schedule showings around their 9-to-5 job.
+DIY landlords typically post to one or two sites and try to schedule showings around their 9-to-5 job.
 This means leads go completely cold during the day.

 The Vacancy Bleed Timeline